 Your technician will sit you in front of an ordinary eye chart with letters that get smaller as you read down each line.
 They will cover each eye and ask you to read aloud, with your other eye, going down the chart until you can't read the letters anymore.

 Confrontational Visual Field Test

 Our technicians also check for the possible presence of blind spots (scotomas) in your peripheral or "side" vision by performing a confrontational visual field test.
 The technician will ask cover one of your eyes and ask you to stare at the examiner.
 They will then move their hand out of your field of vision and then bring it back in.
 You will be asked to signal when their hand comes back into view.

 The slit lamp is an instrument that our doctors use to examine the health of your eyes.
 The slit lamp, also called a biomicroscope, allows the doctor to get a highly magnified image of the structures of the eye in order to thoroughly evaluate them for signs of infection or disease.

 During this test the doctor will have you place your chin on the chin rest of the slit lamp and will then shine the lamp's light at your eye.
 The doctor looks through a set of oculars (much like a microscope) and examines each part of the eye in turn.
 Your doctor will first examine the structures of the front of the eye (lids, cornea, conjunctiva, iris, etc.).
 Then, with the help of a special high-powered lens, he or she will view the inside of the eye (retina, optic nerve, macula and more).
 A whole range of eye conditions and diseases can be detected with slit-lamp examination, including cataracts, macular degeneration, corneal ulcers, and diabetic eye disease.

 Has it been a while since your last eye exam?
-Request an appointment and see why the care you'll receive with us is anything but routine.
+Request an appointment and you'll see why the care you receive with us is anything but routine.